We explain all about Stomach Ulcer Symptoms

 - Around 65% of people infected with H. pylori will also test postive for Candida Albicans.

-- More time can be spent on treating negative side effects of Triple Therapy, than treating the original stomach ulcer or H. pylori infection.
+- More time can be spent on treating negative side effects, than treating the original stomach ulcer or H. pylori infection.

 - Wrong tests done after H. pylori treatment produce false positive results that can result in further unnecessary treatment.